Bolt (website): 1996–2006

 In 1996 Bolt.com was founded as a teen community by Dan Pelson and Jane Mount as part of Concrete Media.
 It was among the first social networking sites to appear on the Internet.
 It offered content that included daily horoscopes, chat rooms, message boards, tagbooks (a knowledge market feature), photo albums, internet radio, browser games, blogs, e-cards, an instant messenger service, a clubs feature (giving people with similar interests a common message board), and badges (a system of awards for user profiles).
 An email service was hosted, but it was discontinued due to email companies such as Yahoo and Google providing between 1 and nearly 3 gigabytes of email storage for free, rendering Bolt's email service obsolete.
 This was done without notifying its email subscribers.
 Bolt was also one of the first sites to give its members their own web page.
 In 2002, the badges became more sponsor-based, which led to Bolt becoming more commercial with an increase of ads into the users' activities.
 Company badges included Verizon Wireless, Gillette, and Sony.

 Bolt was originally marketed towards teenagers to create content, meet people, and play games in a safe and age-appropriate environment.
 As members aged and stayed with the site, more members were college students and between ages 18–24.
 In 2005, Bolt.com launched its second iteration, Boltfolio.
-Touted by itself as the leader of the "cult of creativity", Boltfolio intended to provide a one-stop shop for creative users to upload their own photos, videos, and music, as well as write blogs or record directly from a webcam.
+Calling itself the leader of the "cult of creativity", Boltfolio intended to provide a one-stop shop for creative users to upload their own photos, videos, and music, as well as write blogs or record directly from a webcam.
 The goal of Boltfolio was to provide a set of tools that would attract users of creative sites such as DeviantArt, YouTube, and Flickr.